OfficeDev/office-js-docs-pr/docs/develop/update-your-javascript-api-for-office-and-manifest-schema-version.md

 4. Select Microsoft.Office.js.
 Ensure the package source is from **nuget.org**.
 5. In the left pane, choose **Install** and complete the package update process.

 You'll need to take a few additional steps to complete the update.
-In the **head** tag of your add-in's HTML pages, comment out or delete any existing office.js script references, and reference the updated JavaScript API for Office library as follows:
+In the **head** tag of your add-in's HTML pages, comment out or delete any existing office.js script references, and reference the updated Office JavaScript API library as follows:

   ```html
   <script src="https://appsforoffice.microsoft.com/lib/1/hosted/office.js" type="text/javascript"></script>